liztere/regeneratetb/_notes/tampa-bay-ecosystems.md

 - Every neighborhood has native habitat corridors
 - Water flows clean from springs to bay
 - Mangroves and marshes expand as seas rise
-- Children grow up knowing gopher tortoises and scrub jays
+- Children grow up knowing how to identify the plants and critters in their own backyard.
 - Our economy enhances ecosystem health

-This is [[Bioregional Design]]—creating human systems that participate in the regeneration of place.
+[[Bioregional Design]] -- creating human systems that participate in the regeneration of place.

 ## Explore Further
 - [[Bioregional Design]] - Designing with our ecosystems